 Find out if Family Mediation Services is right for you.
 Mediation can help you take control back.
 With the help of the Mediator, you and your partner work together to resolve the issues you are facing, such as: divorce, separation, child custody, parenting plans, child support, alimony, equitable distribution, prenuptial agreement, cohabitation agreement, LGBT issues, and any other issues of concern.

 Getting ready for mediation

 1. If you have not already done so, communicate with your spouse or partner

 2. If it is clear that a divorce or separation is inevitable, consider if mediation is right for you and your family.

-3. If you have questions about the mediation services of this office, call or email or complete the contact form.
+3. If you have questions about the mediation services of this office, call or email.

-4. Schedule a no-cost consultation.
+4. Schedule a no-cost introduction appointment today.
 This will give you a chance to see where the sessions will be held.
 The Mediator will:

 • Explain the Mediation Process